Siudya/PYNQ-PRIO/README.md

 All board related files including Vivado projects, bitstreams, and example notebooks, can be found in the `/boards` folder.

 In Linux, you can rebuild the overlay by running *make* in the corresponding overlay folder (e.g. `/boards/Pynq-Z1/prio`).
-In Windows, you need to source the appropriate tcl files in the corresponding overlay folder.
+In Windows, you need to source the appropriate tcl files in the corresponding overlay folder.The order of .tcl files to source is  prio.tcl, create_design.tcl, create_pr.tcl, build_bitstream.tcl, check_prio.tcl.